olashlool/reading-notes/Hash-Tables/Hash-Tables.md

 for either security or some other purpose.
 In the case of a hashtable, it is used to determine the index of the array.

 - Buckets - A bucket is what is contained in each index of the array of the hashtable.
-Each index is a bucket that could potentially contain multiple key/value pairs if a collision occurs.
+Each index is a bucket that could potentially contain multiple (key,value) pairs if a collision occurs.

 - Collisions - A collision is what happens when more than one key gets hashed to the same location of the hashtable.